 Acne vulgaris, also known as pimples, is a disease of the sebaceous glands that generate an oily substance called sebum.
 Multiple environmental and genetic factors can cause acne.
 Its manifestations range from minimal (e.g., blackheads, whiteheads, and pus-filled pimples) to severe (e.g., cystic acne).

-Acne is extremely common.
+Acne is extremely common skin condition.
 Approximately 85% of young people deal with acne sometime during their early to late adolescence (ages 12 to 24).
 Some still deal with it after the age of 24.
 Some never have acne during their adolescence but get it in their adult years.

 Genetic, dietary, hormonal, environmental, and lifestyle factors can all have an impact on acne.